fragglet/tumba/README.md

   the command line.
 The included systemd service file automatically shares all directories found in `/var/rumba`, so you just need to create a subdirectory there and restart the server.

+* **I can't find the server, what's wrong?** You also need to run a NetBIOS name server (`nmbd`).
+Rumba doesn't have one of its own yet, but you can use the Samba one.
+Install the Samba suite and then disable its SMB server, eg.
+  `sudo systemctl disable --now smbd` and the server should appear (it will be mistakenly labeled as a Samba server in the server description).

 * **My share is read-only, how do I make it read/write?** You can do this using the `chmod` command, eg. `chmod o+w /var/rumba/myshare`